jdranczewski/puzzlepiece/docs/source/index.rst

 ==========

 Some more detailed examples are located on GitHub: `how to construct an app <https://github.com/jdranczewski/puzzlepiece/tree/main/examples>`_ or `how to code a Piece <https://github.com/jdranczewski/puzzlepiece/blob/main/puzzlepiece/pieces/random_number.py>`_.
+Examples of more complex
+Pieces `are also available <https://github.com/jdranczewski/puzzlepiece/tree/main/puzzlepiece/pieces>`_.
-The full source code is available at https://github.com/jdranczewski/puzzlepiece .
+The full source code is available at https://github.com/jdranczewski/puzzlepiece.

 This documentation is meant as a good way to familiarise yourself with the library too - have a look at the table of contents below.